webonise/Front-End/Guidelines/category-creation-adding-products.md

-#Adding Categories and Products and showing them on Homepage in Magento
+#Adding Categories and Products and showing them on Frontend in Magento

 1. Go to Admin panel -> Catalog -> Manage Categories